 David Lebovitz’s Best Brownies

 Let cool completely in the pan before lifting out the foil or parchment to remove the brownies.
-Cut into small squares.
+Cut into 12 pieces.
+Serve.

 recipe from Ready for Dessert